MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 <a name="HOLTitle"></a>
-# Deploying Docker Containers to the Azure Container Service #
+# Running Docker Containers in the Azure Container Service #

 ---

 <a name="Overview"></a>
 ## Overview ##

+Containers, which allow software and files to be bundled up into neat packages that can be run on different computers and different operating systems in a virtualized environment, garner a lot of attention these days.
+And when most researchers think about containers, they think about Docker.
 [Docker](http://www.docker.com) is the world's most popular containerization platform.
-This concise description is found on the Docker Web site:
+This description of it comes from the Docker Web site:

 *Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
 This guarantees that the software will always run the same, regardless of its environment.*

 Containers are similar to virtual machines (VMs) in that they provide a predictable and isolated environment in which software can run.
 Because containers are smaller than VMs, they start almost instantly and use less RAM.
 Moreover, multiple containers running on a single machine share the same operating system kernel.
-Docker is based on open standards, enabling Docker containers to run on all major Linux distributions as well as Microsoft Windows.
+Docker is based on open standards, enabling Docker containers to run on all major Linux distributions as well as Windows Server 2016.

 To simplify the use of Docker containers, Azure offers the [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/) (ACS), which hosts Docker containers in the cloud and includes an optimized configuration of popular open-source scheduling and orchestration tools, including [DC/OS](https://dcos.io/) and [Docker Swarm](https://www.docker.com/products/docker-swarm).
 The latter uses native clustering capabilities to turn a group of Docker engines into a single virtual Docker engine and is the perfect tool for executing CPU-intensive jobs in parallel.

 In this lab, you will package a Python app and a set of color images in a Docker container.
-Then you will deploy the container to Azure and run the Python app to convert the color images to grayscale.
+Then you will run the container in Azure and run the Python app inside it to convert the color images to grayscale.

 <a name="Objectives"></a>
 ### Objectives ###